 To collapse tracks for all sequences, choose Sequence > Collapse All Rows or Overview > Collapse All Rows; or right-click in the view and choose Collapse All.
 Hide tracks To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel.
 To hide a specific track in one view only, right-click on the track within that view and choose Hide Track.
 Alternatively, select a track and use Edit > Delete or press the Delete key.
 To hide all tracks in one view only, click the minus sign () to the left of the sequence name in that view, or use Analysis > Collapse Sequence Rows or Overview > Collapse Sequence Rows.
 To hide all tracks in all views, do a combination of the above.
-Access the options for a particular type of track Right-click on a track in either view and choose Show Track Options.
+Access the options for a particular type of track Properties of the following: Right-click on a track in either view and choose Show Track Options.
 Click View > Tracks > Options or open the Tracks panel and click the Options bar (Options), then do either of the following to specify the track of interest by clicking on its name in the Tracks panel.
 Change the order of all tracks in a view Open a sequence row to view its track.
 Then drag a track label (e.g. "Features") to the desired position among the other tracks and drop it there.
 Note that if you turn off some tracks in the Tracks panel and add them again later, they will appear in the order in which their boxes were checked.
 Increase/decrease the vertical height of a visible track Hover the mouse over the bottom of the track in the Overview or Sequences view, then grab the resize bar and drag it up or down.
+Rename a track manually See Rename a track manually.
+Rename tracks See Rename tracks automatically using specified data fields.